 SFM - Flight Experiment

 The status field indicates the status of the record.
 There are seven possible values for this field:

-- In-Data-Review: Records in this status have been submitted to NLM electronically by the publisher, and the journal title, date of publication and volume/issue (source data) have been checked.
-The source data have either been:
+- In-Data-Review: Records in this status have been submitted to NLM electronically by the publisher, and the journal title, date of publication and volume/issue (source data) are being checked.
+The source data is either:

 - matched to the print copy in NLM's collection and are correct;